The desktop control room for planning, exceptions, and customer visibility.

 Supervise the floor

-Watch pick density, lane pressure, and operator throughput in the same workspace used to rebalance the queue.
+Watch pick density, heatmap pressure, task ownership, and operator throughput in the same workspace used to rebalance the queue.

 - 04